wlonk/arcadia/rules/impression.rst

 you have a letter of introduction, or a mutual friend present making the introductions, you may also describe a positive impression.

+.. todo:: Example:

-.. todo:: Add examples of impression.
+   Add examples of impression.